 Due to the course of time, some of our body parts degrade its functionality so as our ears.
-The aging process degrades the ability to listen and the old age people suffer from hearing loss.
+The aging process degrades the ability to listen to and the old age people suffer from hearing loss.

-Birth defects like premature birth, low weight infants possess some of the body parts undeveloped after the birth.
+Birth defects like premature birth, low weight infants possess some of the body parts undeveloped after birth.
 They have low immunity and easily get immune to diseases.
 The birth defects can also leave a child with undeveloped ears which causes hearing loss.

-Medications for Diseases
+Medications For Diseases

 Diabetes:- In many cases people who suffer from diabetes, can have the problem of hearing loss.
 Diabetes can be the cause of hearing loss.

 Thyroid:- Thyroid is another cause of hearing loss.
-An underactive thyroid or hypothyroidism is the common reason behind the hearing loss.
-People who suffer from the underactive thyroid also have the problem of hearing loss.
+An underactive thyroid or hypothyroidism is the common reason behind hearing loss.
+People who suffer from underactive thyroid also have the problem of hearing loss.

 Neural Hearing loss

-The least type of hearing loss is the Neural hearing loss.
-It takes place when the auditory nerve is damaged, missing or transmits information to the brain incorrectly.
+The least type of hearing loss is Neural hearing loss.
+It takes place when the auditory nerve is damaged, missing, or transmits information to the brain incorrectly.
 In order to recognize this type of hearing loss correctly, it needs in-depth testing and might include radiographic imaging.
 It’s impossible to identify the correct location of neural hearing loss using the current tests, thus frequent hearing monitoring is required for its.
 Otherwise, it damages the ear permanently.

 It can be genetic.
 If hearing loss runs in your family, chances are you will experience hearing loss problems too.

-Alcohol or tobacco
+Alcohol or Tobacco

 Excessive drinking damages the auditory cortex in the brain, affecting the way your brain processes sound.
-The high levels of alcohol can create a toxic environment which can damage the delicate hair cells in the cochlea.
+The high levels of alcohol can create a toxic environment that can damage the delicate hair cells in the cochlea.
 Even moderate drinkers may risk nerve damage and hearing loss.

 Some of the infections also affect your hearing which is given below: